fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/agency/toptier_code/recipient_award_stats.md

 ## GET

-This endpoint returns a sorted array of award amount statistics received by a toptier agency/FY combination: greatest single award amount, least award amount (note negative amounts are possible), and amounts of awards at median and 25th & 75th percentile.
+This endpoint returns a set of award amount statistics received by a toptier agency in a fiscal year: greatest single award amount, least award amount (note negative amounts are possible), and amounts of awards at median and 25th & 75th percentile.

 + Parameters
     + `toptier_code`: `086` (required, string)